 Misery continues for refugees held in prisons government calls “welfare camps”.

-Pathmanathan, better known as KP during his decades allegedly running the LTTE’s arms and smuggling networks, was the first LTTE official to acknowledge the death of Tigers founder and leader Vellupillai Prabhakaran.
+He was the first LTTE official to acknowledge the death of Vellupillai Prabhakaran, the Tigers founder and leader.

 Prabhakaran, along with most of the Tigers’ senior leaders, was killed in the closing days of Sri Lanka’s offensive against the separatists in the country’s northeast.

-The announcement of Pathmanathan’s capture comes as campaigning for Sri Lanka’s first post-war election ended on Thursday.
+The announcement of Pathmanathan’s capture comes ahead of Sri Lanka’s first post-war election.

 Voting for local councillors is to take place on Saturday in Uva province and the towns of Jaffna and Vavuniya, on the outskirts of the area formerly controlled by the Tigers.